In this tutorial, you'll learn how to change your slide size in PowerPoint.

 It's just like the old carpenter saying “measure twice and cut once.”
 In PowerPoint, you'll want to “ask twice (to double confirm the required size) and build once.”

 To jump to the specific issues you'll face when converting between the two most common PowerPoint slide sizes, use the links below.

 Trying to reduce your PowerPoint file size?
 Changing your slide size will NOT help.
 Instead, see our PowerPoint compression guide here.

 How to change your PowerPoint slide size

 By default, new PowerPoint presentations start in the 16:9 slide size format.

 This is the NEW standard for most modern overhead projects and monitors and is recommended for most presentations.
-That said, you can easily change your slide size.
+That said, you can easily change your slide size to something else.

 To change your slide size in PowerPoint, simply: